Overnight Camp Preparation

 Please ensure all clothes are acceptable for a youth camp.
 We request that phrases/graphics/logos be in good taste.
 Camp reserves the right to prohibit the wearing of clothing the Camp Director deems inappropriate for a Christian youth Camp.

-To help maintain an atmosphere of modesty, we ask that all swim-wear be conservative in nature.
+We ask that all swim-wear be conservative in nature.
 For boys, please stick to board short-style swim trunks (no Speedos or Jammers).
-For girls, one-piece swimsuits or modest “tankinis” are great, otherwise feel free to bring a (non-white) tank-top to wear on top.
+For girls, one-piece or athletic swimsuits are great, otherwise feel free to bring a (non-white) tank-top to wear on top.

 Please pack a pair of long pants and closed-toe, hard-soled shoes if your child wants to take a trail ride, is registered for horsemanship clinic, or is attending Equestrian Camp.
 Long pants include jeans, breeches, wind pants, sweat pants, and capris that extend past the knee while sitting.
 Please no yoga pants.
 Tennis shoes are acceptable for those riding in a western saddle.
 Equestrian campers riding English should bring a boot with a 1/2″ heel.
 Crocs are not acceptable.